• Skip to primary navigation

 Latest Analyses

-Hills Like White Elephants is a short story by American author Ernest Hemingway, first published in 1927.
-This is a closer analysis of the story which contains complex themes such as communication, unspoken emotions, and power dynamics in relationships.
+The Masque of the Red Death is a short story by American author Edgar Allan Poe, first published in 1842.
+This is a closer analysis of the story which contains complex themes such as the inevitability of death, the illusion of control, and the consequences of social isolation.

 Latest Character Analyses

-Analysis of literary characters included in The Tell-Tale Heart by Edgar Allan Poe.
-This study includes characteristics of the unnamed narrator, the old man, and police officers.
+Analysis of literary characters included in The Black Cat by Edgar Allan Poe.
+This study includes characteristics of the unnamed narrator, Pluto, the second Black Cat, and police officers.

 Latest Books